 Personally, I could not say so much about Philosopher’s Path’s physical appearance.
 I see it as an ordinary paved walkway with trees all around.

-However, I think it is the seasons that play a big part in turning this simple walkway into something that makes the best 30-minute walk of your life.
+However, I think the seasons play a big part in turning this simple walkway into something that makes the best 30-minute walk of your life.
 Philosopher’s path, especially during the spring season, is full of cherry blossoms that probably could glue your sight branches and flowers of the trees.

 What I liked the most about Philosopher’s path it shows tranquility in simplicity.
 The water in the canal flows so calmly that it seems like helping you relax and clear your mind.
 No wonder why Nishida Kitaro has been able to have a successful spiritual journey in his life.

-It is just we need to come to Tetsugaku No Michi at the perfect time when the crowd is nonexistent.
+We just need to come to Tetsugaku No Michi at the perfect time when the crowd is nonexistent.
 I’ve read a comprehensive blog post about Philosopher’s walk that totally explains everything about it and gives tips on how you can experience the best of this spot in Kyoto.

-By the way, in case that you’ll be visiting Tokyo, you can find several places like Philosopher’s Walk.
+By the way, in case that you’re visiting Tokyo, you can find several places like Philosopher’s Walk.
 Check it out on my post about Tokyo’s Parks and Gardens.
-I hope that post help you as well. 🙂
+I hope that post helps you as well. 🙂